slatedocs/slate/source/includes/_reference.md

 * ScoutProf only runs on Linux.
 Support for additional distros will be added.
 * ScoutProf only breaks down time spent in ActionController, not ActionView and not Sidekiq.
 Support for other areas will be added.

-The ScoutProf-enabled version of the `scout_apm` can be safely installed on all environments our agent supports: the limitations above only prevent ScoutProf from running.
+The ScoutProf-enabled version of `scout_apm` can be safely installed on all environments our agent supports: the limitations above only prevent ScoutProf from running.

 ## Billing